anubhavparas/academia-umcp/README.md

 # academia-umcp
-This repository is meant to comprise of different assignments and projects accomplished during graduation tenure
+This repository is meant to comprise of different assignments and projects accomplished during my graduation tenure